 Now if you do have an older child along, Deicke Park also has a separate playground area with a treehouse theme.
 It looked quite cool, too, with lots of different places to climb and swing.
 That’s within walking distance, but you certainly would not be able to see children in both areas at the same time.

 Depending on where you live, I know Huntley could be quite a drive – maybe prohibitively so.
-But if you decide to make the trip this fall, you could use our handy Apple Orchard Guide to combine it with an outing to one of the many orchards around Woodstock, about 10 miles north on Route 47.
+But if you decide to make the trip in late summer or early fall, you could combine it with an outing to one of the many apple orchards around Woodstock, about 10 miles north on Route 47.

-Do you have a park that you‘d like to nominate to be featured in our new weekly “Great Parks” series?
+Do you have a park that you‘d like to nominate to be featured in our “Great Parks” series?
 We’d love to hear about it.
-Email suggestions firstname.lastname@example.org.
+Email suggestions to email@example.com.